teddy bear Parenting & Family See also:

 Money tips for caring pet owners - Advice on how to protect your pets' health and save money at the same time (American Veterinary Medical Association).
 See also How Much Do Pets Cost?
 VIDEO (PAWS.org, non-profit organization).

 Pet Euthanasia: How Do I Know It's Time?
 [Link opens a PDF] - Advice on how to decide when is the right time to have your veterinarian humanely end the life of an elderly or sick pet.
 See also When Your Animal Dies [Link opens a PDF] (American Veterinary Medical Association).
-For additional resources for children and adults on coping with the death of a pet, see Coping with Losing a Pet (Helpguide.org).
-See also grief support links.
+For additional resources for children and adults on coping with the death of a pet, see Coping with Losing a Pet (Helpguide.org), and Pet Loss NEW!
+(Best Friends Animal Society; non-profit organization).
+See also grief support links for general grief resources.

 Pet Law [Link opens a PDF] - In August 2017, New Jersey enacted a law establishing requirements for the proper sheltering of dogs and other companion animals, as well as laws regarding the tethering of dogs.
 This pamphlet outlines the provision of this law (2018, New Jersey State Bar Foundation).